+The Selphy Square QX10 is quite simply the best iPhone printer available today.
 You can connect your iPhone to this printer via a free app using your Wi-Fi.
 And its use of dye-sub technology means your images will look absolutely fantastic, despite only taking 43 seconds to print out.

 They'll also last a very, very long time.
 The 6.8cm x 6.8cm square format prints come with a smudge-proof, water-protected coating, and the manufacturers promise they will last more than 100 years if stored correctly.
-Yet despite being so sophisticated, this printer is lovely and portable, making it a great choice for days out, holidays, parties and conferences.
+Yet despite being so sophisticated, this printer is lovely and portable, making it a great choice for days out, holidays, parties, and conferences.

-Read more: Canon Selphy Square QX10 printer
+Read our full Canon Selphy Square QX10 printer review for more details

 It's a cinch to connect your iPhone to this printer via Bluetooth, and the Polaroid Mint app does a good job of letting you tweak and edit your photos.
 You can print out any photos you have stored on your iPhone, or just take them there and then, within the app.